d2alphame/derml/README.md

 ```
 	key = value
 ```
-Keys may be any combination of alphabets, numbers, dashes or underscores and may not begin with a number or a dash.
+Keys may be any combination of alphabets, numbers, dashes, underscores, or the period character and may not begin with a number or a dash.

 Note the whitespace around the equals (=) sign.
 They are compulsory and **must** be added.
 Also note that keys are case-sensitive.
 So `mykey` is different from `Mykey` which is different from `MyKey`, etc.